Credit Impact of a Debt Settlement Program

 The older the age of your open credit accounts, the better.
 Debt settlement usually requires that your credit accounts become severely delinquent – at which point they are very likely to be closed.
 Those accounts closing could lower the overall age of your accounts and drop your score slightly, although the impact would likely be minimal compared to the damage done by the accounts becoming severely delinquent.

 The primary benefit of debt settlement is that you won’t repay your creditors for the full amount owed.
-This sort of “less than full balance” repayment may be reported by the creditor and may be factored negatively into your credit score.
+This sort of “less than full balance” repayment may be reported by the creditor, though that may not have much (if any) impact on your score.

 Settled is better than unpaid

-While having accounts listed as “paid settled” may be less positive for your credit than having accounts listed as “paid in full”, it’s still much better than having accounts listed as “unpaid.”
-If you can’t repay your debts under normal circumstances, it may be better in the long run to take the credit hit of a settlement and then begin rebuilding your credit with a (mostly) clean slate.
+While having accounts listed as “paid settled” may be less positive than having accounts listed as “paid in full”, it’s still much better than having accounts listed as “unpaid.”
+If you can’t repay your debts under normal circumstances, it's usually better in the long run to take the credit hit of a settlement and then begin rebuilding your credit with a (mostly) clean slate.